blues/12factor/content/factors/hardware-in-the-loop/index.md

 titleIcon: "fa-solid fa-check-double"
 ---

+### Extend testing from the cloud to physical and virtual devices

 In the modern era, testing is not just a nice-to-have, but a must have for all forms of application and product development.
 And while web and cloud application developers have long embraced a number of testing approaches, both manual and automated, testing embedded applications has lagged behind due to the constraints and challenges of developing in this environment.

 **The twelve-factor app, through an embrace of all of the factors above, unlocks all forms of testing including automated testing against physical devices, often called Hardware-in-the-loop (HiL).** Product builders should use the device-to-cloud connection between an embedded device and its management service to test firmware updates, cloud application updates, as well as to facilitate unit tests of a controller device, integration tests of a controller in its product at the point of manufacturing, and burn-in tests during deployment.
 All of these tests can be performed in an end-to-end manner during development, and replicated at scale.